janewliang/GeneticScreen.jl/README.md

 # GeneticScreen

 Pre- and post-processing for the analysis of high-throughput genetic screens using matrix linear models.
 See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](https://www.biorxiv.org/content/10.1101/468140v1), for more details.
-S-scores were implemented based on Collins et al. (2006) <sup>[1](#myfootnote1)</sup>.
+S-scores implemented based on Collins et al. (2006) <sup>[1](#myfootnote1)</sup>.

 `GeneticScreen` is an extension of the [`matrixLM`](https://github.com/janewliang/matrixLM.jl) package, which provides core functions for closed-form least squares estimates for matrix linear models.